sagemath/sagewiki_to_gh-2022-10-10/education3.md

  * (added by wstein): Work on my free open Sage book: http://wstein.org/books/sagebook/

- * Documentation and stability of implementation for using Sage in Windows -> difficulty of transferring files between Windows and virtual machine?
+ * Documentation and stability of implementation for using Sage in Windows
+  * difficulty of transferring files between Windows and virtual machine?

-   -> people: J. Perry, Jane, (Karl-Dieter), Jason, Rob, William
+  * people: John Perry, Jane, (Karl-Dieter), Jason, Rob, William

+= Career Advice Related to Trying New Things =

+ * Prepare your dean/department head beforehand (thanks to ??, related by Jason):
+  * what you're trying (and why)
+  * how students might respond (and why)
+  * how they can respond to student comments

+ * [[http://serendip.brynmawr.edu/sci_cult/scienceis/burns.html|"With Friends Like These..."]]
+Wm.
+David Burns, P.I. of [[http://www.sencer.net/|SENCER]] (Science Education for New Civic Engagements and Responsibilities)

 = Previous Sage Education Days =